-Looking at Mental Health Statistics in 2020
+Looking at mental health statistics in 2020

-The World Health Organization (WHO) recently released mental health statistics that reinforces this idea.
+The World Health Organization (WHO) recently released mental health statistics that reinforce this idea.
 It is reported that 93% of countries experienced disruptions in mental health services or had to stop providing these services altogether.
 Grief, insomnia, anxiety, stress, and increased drug and alcohol usage have all increased during this time.
 Approximately 70% of countries have adopted telemedicine and teletherapy as a means to overcome the disruption.
-Frustratingly though, these services are not as easy to access as they should be.
+Frustratingly, these services are not as easy to access as they should be.
 Patients may not be aware of the types of mental health services available or how much they might cost.

-To overcome the barrier of awareness, here are some of the mental health resources available and the critical differences between each: Psychotherapy, Psychologists, Psychiatry.
+To overcome the barrier of awareness, here are some of the mental health resources available and the critical differences between each: Psychotherapy, Psychologists, and Psychiatry.
 Between the 3 P’s, there is often a lot of confusion.
-While they are all related to one another and overlap, there is distinction.
+While they are all related to one another and overlap, there is a distinction.

 Psychiatrists are a better option for those managing diagnosed mental health conditions or where there might be an underlying issue that has yet to be diagnosed.
 This is because psychiatrists are medical doctors that have studied mental health conditions from diagnosis to management and prevention.
-They can prescribe medication if needed, whereas psychologists cannot.
+They can prescribe medication if needed, whereas psychologists and psychotherapists cannot.

-Counseling, such as marriage counseling or work-related counseling, are when specific dynamics and issues need to be addressed with a psychologist.
+Counseling, such as marriage counseling or work-related counseling, works when specific dynamics and issues need to be addressed with a psychologist.
 Marriage counseling is designed to help with marital issues and is done either together as a couple or with each partner seeing the marriage counselor separately.
 Meanwhile, work-related counseling helps manage stress and anxiety related to work by exploring related behaviors and habits.

 With the uncertainty revolving around the pandemic and when it will end, it’s imperative to look after your mental health and wellbeing.
 There are mental health professionals available to help you every step of the way and to help you cope as best as possible.
-Although it’s often difficult to get the motivation to get in touch and schedule time, it does yield a lot of benefits in the long term.
+Although it’s often difficult to get the motivation to get in touch and schedule time, it does yield a lot of benefits in the long-term.

-How Tripment Can Help
+How Tripment can help